koalaverse/KraljicMatrix/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Updated output verbiage for kraljic_quadrant function
+* Updated GitHub URL since we moved this to an organization GitHub account

 ## Test environment
-* Tested on local OS X install, R 3.3.2
+* Tested on local OS X install, R 3.4
 * win-builder (devel and release)